Assisting students in receiving a college education

 LMC has adopted the March 2nd Federal and State priority deadline.

 Just apply!
 Many students are eligible for some type of aid.
 Leave eligibility up to the Department of Education and the Office of Financial Aid to determine.

 The best way to determine what you may be eligible for is to apply by completing a FAFSA.
 Many students are eligible for some type of aid.

 Yes.
 All students who apply for Financial Aid will have their academics reviewed to verify that they are making "SAP" or Satisfactory Academic Progress.
 Maintaining this academic progress means that students complete the classes they attempt with a passing or credit grade on their academic transcripts.
 Students must also keep their GPA above 2.0 and cannot exceed the allowable degree applicable units to complete an A.A., A.S., Vocational Certificate or Transfer program.
-Please read our Satisfactory Academic Requirements page for more information.
+Please read our CCCCD Satisfactory Academic Progress Policy for more information.

 Return To Title IV (R2T4)